Manoradh03/Human-Action-Recognition/README.md

-# Human Action Recognition 🎥🤖
+# Human Action Recognition Using I3D Model🎥🤖

 This project is a web application built using Flask that utilizes a pre-trained I3D model for human action recognition in videos.
 Users can upload a video and receive predictions for the top five actions detected in the video.